Microlocal analysis of Doppler Synthetic Aperture Radar: The DSAR transform as a Fourier Integral Operator

 If, on the other hand, $\mathcal D$ contains off-diagonal points, not in the diagonal $\Delta$, using straightforward backprojection reconstruction results in {artifacts}, i.e., spurious features in the image which are not present in the original scene.
 This is prevented if the Bolker condition \cite{Guill85} is satisfied, which in the DSAR setting reduces to

-An injectivity condition on $\pi_L$ is natural for the prevention of artifacts, since injectivity requires that different data points must correspond to different points in the scene.
-Condition \eqref{eqn Bolker} ensures that $\mathcal D\subset \Delta$, that $\mathcal F_0^*\mathcal F_0$ is a pseudodifferential operator, and that there are no artifacts.
+An injectivity condition on $\pi_L$ such as (ii) is natural for the prevention of artifacts, since injectivity implies that different points in the scene correspond (microlocally) to different points in the data, while (i) implies that the standard transverse intersection calculus of FIO applies to the composition $\mathcal F_0^*\mathcal F_0$.
+When combined into the Bolker condition \eqref{eqn Bolker}, these ensure that $\mathcal D\subset \Delta$, that $\mathcal F_0^*\mathcal F_0$ is a pseudodifferential operator, and that there are no artifacts in reconstructions made using $\mathcal F_0^*$.